yoav-klein/kubernetes/services/README.md

 this Service.

-Now browse from your browser to: `<one_of_the_nodes_IP>:30800` You should see the Nginx page.
+Now browse from your browser to: `<one_of_the_nodes_IP>:30800` You should see the demo server's response.

 ## Service DNS Discovery
 When you create a Service in K8s, the Service has a domain name.
 The format a domain name is: